AKM: Bolt carrier assembly

 The AKM's bolt carrier has a lightening cut milled into the right side halfway before the handle.
-The handle has its profile slimmed down too.
+The handle has its profile slimmed down as well.
 The stem of the AKM bolt is fluted in another measure to help reduce weight.
 The round, fluted firing pin of the AK-47 was also replaced with a flat one on the AKM.
 All pieces are typically painted black instead of left unfinished ("in the white").

 Stock

-The buttstock, lower handguard and upper heatguard are manufactured from birch plywood laminates like the later model AK-47 furniture.
+The buttstock, lower handguard and upper headguard are manufactured from birch plywood laminates like the later model AK-47 furniture.
 Such engineered woods are stronger and resist warping better than the conventional one-piece patterns, do not require lengthy maturing, and are cheaper.

 The wooden buttstock used in the AKM is further hollowed in order to reduce weight and is longer and straighter than that of the AK-47, which assists accuracy for subsequent shots during rapid and automatic fire.
 The wooden stock also houses the issued cleaning kit, which is a small diameter metal tube with a twist lock cap.
 The kit normally contains the cleaning jag to which a piece of cloth material is wrapped around and dipped into cleaning solution.
 It also contains a pin punch, an assembly pin to hold the trigger, disconnector and rate reducer together while putting these back into the receiver after cleaning the weapon, and a barrel brush.
 The kit is secured inside the butt stock via a spring-loaded trapdoor in the stock's pressed sheet metal butt cap.
 The stock is socketed into a stepped shaped rear trunnion with single upper tang and two screws.
 The rear trunnion itself is held to the stamped receiver with four rivets (two on each side).
 Under folding models instead have a U-shaped rear trunnion that reinforces the locking arms and is held to the receiver with six rivets (see Variants for more info).

 Recoil/return spring assembly

-The AKM uses a modified recoil/return spring mechanism, which replaces the telescoping recoil spring guide rod with a dual "U"-shaped wire guide.
+The AKM uses a modified recoil/return spring mechanism, which replaces the telescoping recoil spring guide rod with a dual U-shaped wire guide.

 Trigger assembly

 The AKM has a modified trigger assembly, equipped with a hammer-release delaying device (installed on the same axis pin together with the trigger and disconnector) commonly called a "rate reducer" or "hammer retarder" (замедлитель срабатывания курка).
-In fact its primary purpose is not to reduce the rate of automatic fire; it is a safety device to ensure the weapon will only fire on automatic when the bolt is fully locked, as the hammer is tripped by the bolt carrier's last few millimetres of forward movement.
+In fact its primary purpose is not to reduce the rate of automatic fire; it is a safety device to ensure the weapon will only fire on automatic when the bolt is fully locked, as the hammer is tripped by the bolt carrier's last few millimeters of forward movement.
 The device also reduces "trigger slap" or "trigger bounce" and the weapon's rate of fire, which also reduces the dispersion of bullets when firing in fully automatic mode.
 The hammer was also changed and equipped with a protrusion that engages the rate reducer and the trigger has only one notched hammer release arm (compared with two parallel arms in the AK-47).